 2. Ancillary Revenues

 That’s what ancillary revenues are: charges for every little bit of extra.
-More check-in baggage, food, etc. – all of them are part of ever increasing pool of things you also have to buy to fly.
+More check-in baggage, food, etc. – all of them are part of the ever-increasing pool of things you also have to buy to fly.
 Ancillary revenue grew by 128% from 2014 to 2018.
-The budget airlines were pushing so hard for it that legacy carriers got into it, to the point were Lufthansa became one of top 3 ancillary revenue earners.
+The budget airlines were pushing so hard for it that legacy carriers got into it, to the point were Lufthansa became one of the top 3 ancillary revenue earners.
 And the airlines have little desire to be fair with them, as proven by the fact that Ryanair and WizzAir got fined for lack of transparency when it came to carry-on luggage and associated fees.

 1. Avoiding paying compensation

 Hey, remember how we mentioned overbooking back in #3?
 Well, it’s one of the three kinds of flight disruption you can claim compensation for.
 Cancelled flights and flight delays are the other two.
-Depending on the length of the trip, you can gain up to €600 in flight compensation!
+Depending on the length of the trip, you can gain up to €600 in-flight compensation!

 If the airlines pay up, that is.
 Regulation (EC) 261/2004, as wondrous as it is, provides many exceptional circumstances under which you can’t claim flight compensation – but no deadlines on paying them.
 That’s how airlines end up sitting on piles and piles of unpaid compensations.
 And they don’t even show it on their end-of-year reports, which allows them to claim higher profits.
 If that doesn’t work out for them, well, an airline going bankrupt is one of the exceptional cases when you can’t claim flight compensation!

 So on this Friday – or possibly even today – make a like consumer and claim flight compensation.
-If you experienced a cancelled flight or flight delay or overbooking within last 3 years, Skycop can help you claim compensation!
+If you experienced a cancelled flight or flight delay or overbooking within the last 3 years, Skycop can help you claim compensation!
 Fill a Skycop form now and celebrate World Consumer Rights Day as a conscious consumer!